codepath/android_guides/Must-Have-Libraries.md

  * [RoboGuice](https://github.com/roboguice/roboguice/wiki) - Using Java annotations, makes Android development much better by automating tons of common tasks such as view injection.
 Widely used.
 [Download](https://github.com/roboguice/roboguice/wiki/InstallationNonMaven) and install as a jar.
  * [AndroidAnnotations](https://github.com/excilys/androidannotations) - Framework that speeds up Android development.
 It takes care of the plumbing, and lets you concentrate on what's really important.
 By simplifying your code, it facilitates its maintenance
  * [PullToRefresh-ListView](https://github.com/erikwt/PullToRefresh-ListView) - Easy to use pull-to-refresh functionality for ListViews.
 [Download](https://github.com/erikwt/PullToRefresh-ListView/archive/master.zip) and install as a [library project](http://imgur.com/a/N8baF).
+ * [SlidingMenu](https://github.com/jfeinstein10/SlidingMenu) - Library that allows developers to easily create applications with sliding menus like those made popular in the Google+, YouTube, and Facebook apps.

 ## References